Vance and Walz keep it civil in a policy-heavy discussion: VP debate takeaways

 Vance and Walz trained the bulk of their attacks not on their on-stage rivals, but on the running mates who weren’t in the room.

-Both vice presidential nominees sought to convey a genial mien as they lobbed criticism at Harris and Trump, respectively.
+Both vice presidential nominees sought to convey a genial men as they lobbed criticism at Harris and Trump, respectively.

 It was a reflection of the fact that most voters don’t cast a ballot based on the vice president, and on a vice presidential nominee’s historic role in serving as the attack dog for their running mates.